equinor/fusion-app-iPad/README.md

 ## Backend
 The backend is built using .NET 5.0.

-To start the backend locally, run
+To start the backend locally, you need to provide the client secret from azure app registration.
+One way to do this is to add a ``appsettings.Development.json`` file, which you can make from the ``appsettings.Development.json.example`` file.
+In the ``appsettings.Development.json``, fill in the client secret value from azure.

+You can then run
 ```
 cd backend/src
 dotnet run